davewatters/sectech-ci-pp5/readme-docs/TESTING.md

       - I want to be able to quickly purchase additional support or consultancy hours
         - I tested that when logged in as a user I can purchase additional products

+    - I want to be able to reset my password
+        - I tested that I could click on Forgot my password' and that I received I password reset link.
+I was subsequently abe to login with the new password.

 ### Further Testing